Ergodic properties of sum- and max-stable stationary random fields via null and positive group actions: Preliminaries on ergodic theory

-In the sequel, let $\calG = \indg\phi$ denote a non--singular $G$--action on $\smu$.
-The existence of a $\calG$-invariant finite measure $\nu$, equivalent to $\mu$, is an important problem in ergodic theory.
-The investigation of this problem was initiated by Neveu \cite{neveu67existence} and further explored by Krengel~\cite{krengel67classification} and Takahashi~\cite{takahashi71invariant} among others.
-In the rest of this section, we present results due essentially to Takahashi~\cite{takahashi71invariant}.
+The existence of a $\calG$-invariant finite measure $\nu$, $\nu\sim\mu$ (equivalently, the existence of a fixed point of the dual operator $\widehat\phi$, see, e.g., Proposition 1.4.1 in~\cite{aaronson97introduction}), is an important problem in ergodic theory.
+The investigation of this problem was initiated by Neveu \cite{neveu67existence} and further explored by Krengel \cite{krengel67classification} and Takahashi~\cite{takahashi71invariant}, among others.
+In the rest of this section we present results due essentially to Takahashi~\cite{takahashi71invariant}.
 We will see that the invariant finite measures induce a modulo $\mu$ unique decomposition of $S$.
-This decomposition will play an important role in the characterization of ergodicity for sum and max--stable random fields.
-The proofs of the results mentioned in this section are given in the Appendix.
+This decomposition will play an important role in the characterization of ergodicity for sum- and max-stable random fields.
+The proofs of the results mentioned in this section are given in the \hyperref[app]{Appendix}.

-Consider the class of finite (positive) $\calG$-invariant measures on $S$, absolutely continuous with respect to $\mu$:
+Consider the class of finite (positive) $\calG$-invariant measures on $S$ absolutely continuous with respect to $\mu$: